You’re probably eating, sleeping, and reading everything pregnancy-related all day long.

 #4: Father Of The Bride 2

 For those of you who planned your wedding by watching Father Of The Bride on repeat and repeatedly asking yourself, “What would Franck do?” – this is the pregnancy film for you.
-All of your favourite characters return in this hilarious Steve Martin comedy.
-This film follows George's journey as he prepares to become a father for the third time, and gets ready to welcome his first grandchild.
-This is a heart-warming film that focuses on family, fatherhood and the ups and downs of pregnancy.
+All of your favorite characters return in this hilarious Steve Martin comedy.
+This film follows George’s journey as he prepares to become a father for the third time, and gets ready to welcome his first grandchild.
+This is a heart-warming film that focuses on family, fatherhood, and the ups and downs of pregnancy.
 Get Father of The Bride 2 on DVD or instant video here.

 #5: Baby Mama

 If you need something to cheer you up this pregnancy, you can’t go wrong with Tina Fey and Amy Poehler in this laugh out loud comedy.
 Fey plays a successful businesswoman who hires Poehler to be the surrogate mother to her baby.
 Poehler’s character ends up with no place to live, forcing her to move in with Fey where the couple argues about everything and anything to do with the pregnancy.

 The film follows their journey as they become unlikely friends, supporting each other throughout the pregnancy.
 The film is exactly what you would expect from a Fey-Poehler movie, so make sure you’ve done your pelvic floor exercises in preparation.
 Get Baby Mama on DVD or instant video here.

 A whole one hour and twenty minutes of ovary exploding baby goodness.
 Babies is a delightful and amusing documentary which follows the journey of four babies from four different countries.
 From birth, filmmakers shadowed these adorable babies, and it provided a truly intriguing look into how babies experience life so differently around the world.